|

 Photography Tips for Beginners

-• Get the right gear: A sturdy tripod, a wide-angle lens, and an ND filter are essential for those stunning sunrise shots.
+• Get the right gear: Grab a sturdy tripod, a wide-angle lens, and maybe an ND filter.
+These make a real difference for sunrise photos.

 Family-Friendly Sunrise Hikes